 This is what I will do for the rest of this page.
 Please stick with it as I explain.
 In my experience, the Discount Matrix really can help, even if it’s a little indigestible.

 PUTTING THINGS INTO BOXES

-Now you can see why I left this to the later part of my blog.
+Now you can see why I left this out of my web site for some time.
 Actually, it may be simpler to manage than it looks, so let’s do that!